 With daylight saving time ending, investing in sleep aids to help you get quality rest may be even more top of mind.
 So, we spoke to experts about how sleep masks benefit the sleep-wake cycle.
 We also used expert guidance to round up top-rated sleep masks, as well as experts’ own recommendations and Select staff favorites.

-Top-rated sleep masks in 2021
+Top-rated sleep masks to shop in 2022

 Sleep mask benefits

-Virtually any bedroom can be exposed to either artificial or natural light so long as it has windows, which means sleep masks can be a useful sleep tool for almost anyone.
+Sleep masks are designed to keep light out of your eyes at night and into the early morning as the sun rises.
+This is “a proven way to improve sleep quality and amount,” said Winter.
+Virtually any bedroom can be exposed to either artificial or natural light if it has windows, which means sleep masks can be a useful sleep tool for almost everyone, experts said.
 However, Khosla noted that some people might benefit from a sleep mask more than others due to their circumstances, like shift workers who sleep during the day and individuals whose spouses watch TV while they’re trying to go to bed.